 Personally, I had no problem with the odd mismatch of styles.
 Sure, sometimes it doesn’t really work.
 It’s hard to screech from the highway of exciting fights and then turn off into a cul-de-sac of chin-stroking deep thoughts.
 But even when the movie clunks through different gears there is still that Besson flair for the cool that makes the movie a fun watch.

-Johansson is a magnetic lead who carries the movie superbly.
+Johansson (Black Widow) is a magnetic lead who carries the movie superbly.
 And she has a great supporting cast in Morgan Freeman (wise old scientist, obviously), Choi Min-sik (amusing evil gangster) and Amr Waked (cop in way over his head).
 If you liked The Fifth Element then you will probably like Lucy because the style is so distinctive.
 And if you haven’t seen a Luc Besson film before then Lucy is a good launchpad to get started.

 Words by Michael Record